VasseurLaurent/ansible-nwd/README.md

 # @var variable2:description2:type2:example2:true
 ```

-WIll create this entry in your documentation file :
+Will create this entry in your documentation file :

 Variable | Type | Mandatory |  Example | Description
 --- | --- | --- | --- | --- |